Infidelity Therapy – How can it help?

 Our infidelity therapy is often based on a resolution of three key phases to help manage a post-affair crisis:

-First of all, we aim to manage the immediate impact of infidelity and address the immediate effects of the affair, such as emotional dysregulation, anxiety issues, depression or substance abuse.
+First of all, we aim to manage the immediate impact of infidelity and address the immediate effects of the affair, such as emotional dysregulation, anxiety issues or symptoms of depression.

 Before commencing couples therapy, it is crucial to address any pre-existing mental health conditions.